Azure/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 * Setup your Jumpbox VM in Azure
     1. Browse to http://portal.azure.com
-    2. Click on "Create a resource" and search for "CentOS"
+    2. Click on "Create a resource" and search for "CentOS-based 7.5"
-    3. Deploy a CentOS-based 7.4 VM (B1ms should be enough, Publisher of CentOS - Rogue Wave Software) - please recognize your credentials
+    3. Deploy a CentOS-based 7.5 VM (B1ms should be enough, Publisher of CentOS - Rogue Wave Software) - please remember your credentials
-    4. Connect to your jumpbox using SSH (PuTTY or MobaXTerm)
+    4. After the CentOS jumbbox is provisioned in Azure, connect to it using SSH (PuTTY or MobaXTerm)
     5. Connect to your newly created jumpbox
-    6. Goto [Jumpbox Setup](/labs/helper-files/jumpbox-setup.md) to install the required software
+    6. Goto [**Jumpbox Setup**](/labs/helper-files/jumpbox-setup.md) to install the required software

 * Setup Azure Cloud Shell: